 Cutworms are the larvae (immature form) of certain moths, which have several life stages.
 First, a moth lays eggs in or near your garden.

-Next, in the fall, the eggs hatch into larvae (cutworms), which wait out the winter in soil or underneath organic matter (leaves, wood, or the like).
+Next, in the fall, the eggs hatch into larvae (cutworms).
+These larvae will wait out the winter in soil or underneath organic matter (leaves, wood, etc.).

 Then, in the spring, the larvae (cutworms) come out of hibernation to feed on plants, such as the ones in your garden.
 Finally, the larvae become pupae, which eventually become moths to repeat the whole cycle.